 - Align workpieces properly

-- Select appropriate joint fit-up
+- Select an appropriate joint fit-up

-- Set correct amperage and voltage
+- Set the correct amperage and voltage

 Remedies